Gunnar Galin

 Gunnar Alvar Galin (4 April 1902 – 21 January 1997) was a Swedish footballer, ice hockey player and bandy player.
 He was president of the International Bandy Federation from its foundation in 1955 to 1963.

 Football career

-Galin made 13 Allsvenskan appearances (five goals) for Djurgården and seven Allsvenskan appearances (one goal) for AIK.
+Galin for AIK during his youth career.
+He made 13 Allsvenskan appearances (five goals) for Djurgården and seven Allsvenskan appearances (one goal) for AIK.
 He played as an inside left.